 Research on the role of mobile networks in disaster response highlights their extraordinary resilience and their ability to facilitate critical communication between humanitarian agencies, affected populations and the international community.
-The power of mobile was evident in the aftermath of the Haitian earthquake which saw a proliferation of new coordination and response strategies that were built around this platform.
-Mobile’s role in disaster response will only grow, and as the ecosystem becomes more complex, a better understanding of how the global GSMA community can lend support is needed.
+The power of mobile was evident in the aftermath of the 2010 Haitian earthquake which saw a proliferation of new coordination and response strategies that were built around this platform.
+Mobile’s role in disaster response has continued to grow, and as the ecosystem becomes more complex, a better understanding of how the global GSMA community can lend support is needed.

-Through the Humanitarian Connectivity Charter, the GSMA Mobile for Development Disaster Response Programme will work with mobile operators to determine how they can most effectively support each other and improve preparedness and resilience among networks in disasters.
-The programme will also identify how the mobile industry can best help affected citizens and humanitarian organisations on the ground following a crisis.
+Through the Humanitarian Connectivity Charter, the GSMA Mobile for Development, Disaster Response Programme works with mobile operators to determine how they can most effectively support each other and improve preparedness and resilience among networks in disasters.

-The Disaster Response team will work with humanitarian organisations, governments, NGOs and the broader mobile ecosystem on a national, regional and global basis to drive the creation and adoption of coordinated, impactful solutions and practices that leverage the ubiquity of the mobile technology under the umbrella of the Humanitarian Connectivity Charter.
+The Disaster Response Programme works with humanitarian organisations, governments, NGOs and the broader mobile ecosystem on a national, regional and global basis to drive the creation and adoption of coordinated, impactful solutions and practices that leverage the ubiquity of the mobile technology under the umbrella of the Humanitarian Connectivity Charter.

 More information about the Humanitarian Connectivity Charter can be found here.